Instrument Chronology: photos and videos in reverse order.

 Instrument #36 (Five-string fiddle #8): Oliver Five String Fiddle (SOLD)

-A woman called, and made arrangements to try out all my instruments.
+A woman called, and made arrangements to come and try out all my instruments.
 She liked one, for its feel and sound, but did not like the wood.
 I showed her some prettier wood, and she commissioned this instrument, on the spot.

 She stated very specifically what she wanted: (Oregon tonewoods, Ipé fingerboard, Ipé nut and saddle, wide nut, high bridge, etc.) So, after she had played all my instruments, she could also say which model she liked, and what color and other specifics she liked (e.g. Double purfling, with fleur-de-lis purfling weave.)
 The commission was begun on December 14th, 2019, and she took possession of the instrument on February 29th, 2020.